How to decorate a dough bowl: Let me show you how to decorate a dough bowl for every season and holiday this year!

 Fill your Dough Bowl with Ornaments for Christmas

-Ornaments come in all shapes and sizes which make them the perfect Christmas dough bowl filler!
+Ornaments come in all shapes and sizes, making them the perfect Christmas dough bowl filler!
 However, learn from me and choose shatterproof ornaments.
 I lose a few of these glass ornaments each year when my nieces and nephews come over, but I can’t blame them since they are quite mesmerizing to look at.
+Using an antique wooden dough bowl or a vintage dough bowl can add a touch of old-world charm to your holiday decor.
+I have more Christmas decorating tips here.

 How to Decorate with a Dough Bowl